WP-Cassify/wp-cassify-develop/readme.txt

 4. This is the authorization rule editor.
 5. You can set wordpress role to user according to CAS attributes values.
 6. Synchronize Wordpress User metas with CAS User attributes.
+7. This is the email notifications settings.
+8. Define email notifications based on triggers and user attributes.

 == Frequently Asked Questions ==